Houston Prostitution & Solicitation Lawyer

 Prostitution is illegal in Texas.
 Any type of sexual conduct for money (or items of value) is a criminal offense, according to Texas Penal Code 43.02(a).

-Prostitution charges involving an adult 18 years or older must serve a minimum of 180 days in jail, with a maximum of two years.
+Prostitution charges involving an adult 18 years or older require a minimum of 180 days in jail and a maximum of two years.
 The maximum fine for this state jail felony is $10,000.

 Prostitution involving individuals 14 to 18 years old is a third-degree felony, punishable by up to 10 years in prison and a maximum of $10,000.
 If the individual is 14 years old or younger, it becomes a second-degree felony with a maximum prison sentence of 20 years.